Winning Numbers & Speculation Subliminal CD

 Use Your Time Wisely

 It is important to utilize your time effectively.
-This SCWL Program for Salespeople, “I Can and I Will,” is written with positive affirmations to help you through the selling process and gain your prospect’s interest by creating the desire to close the sale.
+This SCWL Program for Salespeople, “I Can and I Will,” is written with positive affirmations to help you navigate the selling process and capture your prospect’s interest by creating a desire to close the sale.

 We Limit Ourselves

 The science of psychology has shown that we subconsciously have set limits for ourselves.
-We have established mental barriers that prevent us from achieving our goals, and these limits are always much lower than we can achieve.
+We have established mental barriers that prevent us from achieving our goals, and these limits are often much lower than what we are capable of achieving.
 We know we can accomplish certain things and can’t do others, but most people don’t realize these limits are mainly illusory.

 They are nothing but selfimposed mental limitations that we have set for ourselves.
-The good news is A Program for Sales People “I Can and I Will” Subliminal CD that removing these limits is possible.
+The good news is A Program for Sales People, “I Can and I Will, Subliminal CD, which removes these limits.
 There are no limits to what you can accomplish in life, and this CD helps you overcome the limitations that you may have.

 Remove Limitations imposed by your subconscious mind.
 This Subliminal CD will help you see yourself as having unlimited potential.
 Establish belief in yourself and your ability to accomplish anything you set your mind to do.